 Sleep disturbances may be recurrent, transient problems or persistent, unremitting issues.
 Thus, insomnia is categorized as acute or chronic based on the length of the symptoms.

-Acute insomnia, also referred to as transient sleep deprivation, may happen to individuals sometimes.
-Following traumatic experiences or other stresses, it lasts for many days to weeks.
-Conversely, signs of chronic insomnia are identified when they occur three months or longer, and at least three times a week.
+Acute insomnia, also referred to as transient sleep deprivation, may happen to individuals occasionally.
+Following traumatic experiences or other stresses, it lasts for many days or weeks.
+Conversely, signs of chronic insomnia are identified when they occur for three months or longer and at least three times a week.
 Although it is a basic condition, long-term pharmaceutical usage or chronic conditions might cause it to worsen.

 Insomnia, whether acute or chronic, causes restless evenings marked by tossing and turning as well as frequent awakenings.
 All of this puts you at risk for diseases like diabetes, hypertension, and obesity and may be harmful to your health.